 Young Carers in Switzerland

-Children, adolescents and young adults who provide care – or young carers and young adult carers to give them their official title – have been the main focus of the research undertaken since 2014 by Prof. Dr. Agnes Leu and her team.
-Prof. Dr. Agnes Leu is head of the “Young Carers” research programme at Careum Research, the research institute of the Department of Health Science at the Kalaidos University of Applied Sciences.
+Children, adolescents and young adults who are carers – known in the field as young carers and young adult carers – have been the central research topic of Prof. Agnes Leu and her team since 2014.
+Agnes Leu leads the “Young Carers” research programme at Careum Research, the research institute of the Department of Health Science at the Kalaidos University of Applied Sciences.

 Federal Council report